django/django/docs/concepts.rst

 Inside a network, we identify channels uniquely by a name string - you can send to any named channel from any machine connected to the same channel backend.
-If two different machines both write to the ``django.wsgi.request`` channel, they're writing into the same channel.
+If two different machines both write to the ``http.request`` channel, they're writing into the same channel.

 How do we use channels?